Thoko14/proptagon/data/docs/INSTALL.md

 # Installation Guide

 ## Overview
-This guide provides step-by-step instructions for setting up the PropBase development environment on your local machine.
+This guide provides step-by-step instructions for setting up the Proptagon development environment on your local machine.

 ## Prerequisites